young-hwanlee/2020_intel_drone_competition/README.md

 # 2020 Intel Drone Competition
-The competition was held in Gwangju in 2020.
+The competition was held in Gwangju in 2020 and co-organized by Institute for Artificial Intelligence (GIST, South Korea) and Intel Korea.
 I was in charge of hosting this competition, wrote the manual, and etc.

 ## 2019 Intel drone competition
 https://youtu.be/LuVZOHfkao8